chenopodium/Coincidences/README.md

 This simulation just focuses on the coincidence "loophole", but not using some "cheap" trick.
 The goal is to do something similar as is done in the experiment.

-Based on Jan-Ake, the experiment used fixed time windows, so this simulation is doing the same.
+Based on Jan-Åke, the experiment used fixed time windows, so this simulation is doing the same.

 In this simplified version, all that is done is:
 - generate a stream of detection events for each setting a1, a2, b1, b2 based on the probability determined by the angle (cos(angle))